 Finding joy is not about determination.
 It’s about disposition.
 It’s learning to find joy in every process of life, even if it involves pain and misery along the way.

-Your attitude is basically what determines what you find joyful or what you find dreadful.
+Basically, your attitude determines what you find joyful and what you find dreadful.
 Even in the harshest of conditions we can find joy in the effort we make.

 Finding Joy in Diligence

 Talk to anyone who excels in any activity, and you will find someone who discovered the joy in diligence.
 Being diligent is, of course, the only way to overcome health issues.
 There is no one pill fits all; we must be diligent in all areas related to our health.

 For example – After my second back surgery, I developed a disability known as drop foot.
 This is caused from nerve damage.
 Basically the nerves send an electrical signal to your muscles and makes them move.
 If the nerve dies, the message no longer gets to the muscles.
 Then because the muscle stops moving it will slowly deteriorate.

 So basically, I’m no longer able to lift my foot up and down.
 Because of this, It took a few years to learn to walk and function normally (or as normal as I can).
 However, I still have a tendency to trip a lot, and can even trip over my big toe (it hangs down the farthest).

 The nerve damage also makes my foot feel like it’s asleep, and it never wakes up.
 After a long day, the damaged nerves makes it feels like someone is stabbing my foot over and over.
 Then, there is a constant pain that runs from my lower back, down my leg and to my foot.
 This has been, by far, the hardest issue to deal with.
 It also requires the most effort to keep it at bay.

 Through all this, I found that diligence has helped me overcome the most.
 Thus, finding Joy in diligence is one way to overcome even the most difficult of health issues.